 - Discuss plans with your academic and research advisors, other professors specializing in your region and discipline, and students who have completed similar programs.

-- Contact your university's study abroad office or office of international programs.
+- Contact your campus representative, your university's study abroad office or office of international programs.
 These offices will be able to provide you with information about organized study programs overseas and country specific characteristics.

 - Consult IIEPassport, an online study abroad directory with more than 7,000 study abroad programs worldwide.

 - Contact the U.S. embassy or consulate in your country of interest.
 Many will have educational affairs officers who have information about universities in their countries.